 You might think that the digital employee experience matters more to some employees than others.
 Your IT and HR departments, for example, simply cannot function without digital technologies.

-But the more you think about it, the more you’ll realise that everyone in your business depends on digital in some way.
-Whether it’s to send internal emails, to book annual leave, or even to contact clients via smartphone, we all depend on tech, whether we realise it or not.
+But the more you think about it, the more you’ll realize that everyone in your business depends on digital in some way.
+Whether it’s to send internal emails, to book annual leave, or even to contact clients via smartphone, we all depend on tech, whether we realize it or not.

 Why the Digital Employee Experience Important

 Any business is only as good as its people.
 And if your people depend on digital technology to get the job done, then it makes sense to ensure that all of your digital systems are working as well as they could be.

 When it comes to many essential processes, it doesn’t make sense to do things “the old-fashioned way”.
 The old-fashioned way can be tedious, time-consuming, and immensely wasteful and unproductive.
 Good technology can make life significantly easier by streamlining many of your company’s most vital processes.